 The reservoirs assist in recharging groundwater, which helps Los Angeles retain a supply of drinking water.
 Water from the reservoirs is released, as needed, and moves through a system of open channels into spreading grounds, where it replenishes groundwater basins by slowly percolating, or infiltrating, into the ground.
-The groundwater basins are accessed by wells, providing a valuable and reliable source of local drinking water.
+The groundwater basins are accessed by residents have access to new recreation opportunities at Flood Control District facilities within one mile of their homes wells, providing a valuable and reliable source of local drinking water.
 By conserving water in reservoirs, Los Angeles County relies less on imported water from other areas of California.
 The flood control system ensures that the greatest amount of water is captured in reservoirs and diverted into spreading grounds instead of being lost to the ocean.